 Despite his natural creativity, David is most proud of his achievements as an academic, having made it to full professor in less than 10 years.
 ‘It was a monumental challenge for me to publish over 50 articles, book chapters and case comments, as well as a 300-page monograph, within a decade,’ he says.
 ‘In comparison, taking great photographs is an easy endeavour!’

-As an avid supporter of the arts, David made a donation in support of the visual arts space in Trinity’s new residential building, and he popped in last week to take a look.
+As an avid supporter of the arts, David made a donation in support of the visual arts space in Trinity’s new residential building, and he popped in earlier this year to take a look.
 Judging by the photo, we think he likes it!